nuxt/docs/en/api/configuration-router.md

 ---
-title: Configuration ROUTER
+title: "API: The router Property"
+description: Documentation is coming soon.
 ---

-# Router
+# The router Property

 > Documentation is coming soon